vhfw/GamingDocker/README.md

 In the Graphics tab, disable windows decorations and set screen resolution.

 Wine will then run the Steam setup.

-Before playing any game, be sure to turn the Steam overlay off (uncheck Steam->Settings->In-Game->Enable the Steam Overlay) because it's not supported by Wine.
+Replace the SteamSetup.exe with any binary you wish to install.

 ## Subsequent uses and data flow
 After the installation is finished, you can leave the container typing `exit` or using the keys `Ctrl+D`.